Research Interests

 Warmer ocean & less oxygen

 The warmer ocean also contains less amount of dissolved oxygen.
-Aquatic ectotherms have the body temperature closely match the ambient temperature of the environment.
-Although the ectotherms have an optimal thermal range for performance, the thermal performance curve shows an impressive degree of intra-specific variations (#8,11,15).
+Aquatic ectotherms have a body temperature that closely matches the ambient temperature of the environment.
+Although the ectotherms have an optimal thermal range for performance, the thermal performance curve shows an impressive degree of intra-specific variations.
 At each temperature, partial pressure of oxygen can also vary, and a declining temperature limits the performance of ectotherms.
-While the limiting effect of oxygen on aquatic ectoderms is a major tenet in physiology and ecology, the validation of a reliable approach to quantify a hypoxic performance curve is just published (paper #13,18).
+While the limiting effect of oxygen on aquatic ectoderms is a major tenet in physiology and ecology, the validation of a reliable approach to quantify a hypoxic performance curve is established.
 A better understanding of the inter-specific variations of the thermal performance curve, and a better tool to quantify the hypoxic performance curve not only inspires more interesting questions in the research in functional biology, but also better inform the conservation policy.